yuanxue68/MazeWar/Decentralized_Version/README.md

 Yuan Xue

 Compile the code by typing "make"
-Run the server with command: "java MazewarServer <port>"
+Run the server with command: "java MazewarServer port"
-Run the client with command: "java Mazewar <host> <port>"
+Run the client with command: "java Mazewar host port port"